SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 !!!Note
     Not Used means you can use those pins freely.

-## Getteing Started
+## Getting Started

 Here we will show you how to drive a dc motor and a stepper with this shield.